 Beavers were reintroduced to Scotland in 2016, and subsequently, Devon and Wales having been wiped out in the 16th century, and Violet's brilliant drawing in progress really captures these adorable creatures.
 Colin, Violet's Dad captured a sense of fluttering wings in his drawing of a Death's head hawkmoth on an abstract bark background, Edie's wildcat snarled and talented Mum, Alisa's drawing in progress of a red fox is going to be another gem.

-Talented sisters Lizzy and Charlotte made wonderful drawings of a common frog with heart and a barn owl with soul.
+Talented sisters Lizzy and Catherine made wonderful drawings of a common frog with heart and a barn owl with soul.
 Helen's elegant hare is also coming on brilliantly as is Clare's beautiful fox and Dawn's bold and confident Death's head Hawkmoth.

 Grey long-eared bat 2020 colour Biro drawing, Charlotte age 10